rafshawn/OC-Hackintosh-Z370-E/README.md

 The [MMIO](https://www.geeksforgeeks.org/memory-mapped-i-o-and-isolated-i-o/) basically maps control registers into the system memory space.
 As far as I know, it's basically a low-level crash. macOS tries to interact with MMIO regions that it doesn't understand/support, causing the kernel to panic.

-You'll know when this happens, because you won't boot and the kernel will literally tell you with these lines:
+You'll know when this happens, because you won't boot and the kernel will show you with these lines:
 ```
 Backtrace terminated-invalid frame pointer
 ```